Global ambition unveiled by Young’s Seafood as 5,000 US stores stocked

 By Grimsby Telegraph | Posted: 11 Jan 2018

-MORE than 5,000 stores in the US are now stocking Young’s Seafood products, with Grimsby’s Dock Tower helping underline the British heritage it is hoped will help make US shoppers part with their dollars.
+MORE than 5,000 stores in the US are to stock Young’s Seafood products, with Grimsby’s Dock Tower helping underline the British heritage it is hoped will help make US shoppers part with their dollars.

-Major multiple retailers Walmart, Sam’s Club and a number of brands operated by global giant Ahold are now selling the frozen fish dishes processed by the Grimsby giant, in a milestone first step for significant plans to build on the UK market-leading position in new regions.
+Major multiple retailers Walmart, Sam’s Club and a number of brands operated by global giant Ahold are to start selling the frozen fish dishes processed by the Grimsby giant, in a milestone first step for significant plans to build on the UK market-leading position in new regions.

-Europe and China could follow for the company, after achieving national distribution status in the US with the Signature range.
+Europe and China could follow for the company, after achieving national distribution status in the US with the Signature range, which launches this month.

 The big splash Stateside has been secured through a close working relationship between Young’s executives at Ross House and The Fishin’ Company, one of the largest US-based seafood suppliers, operational in 47 states.

 Frank Green, (pictured right) sales director at Young’s Seafood, said: “Young’s Seafood is number one in the UK and as a category brand leader we want to grow our distribution network into other markets.

 “We did extensive research and the US seemed an obvious place to start, as it has a strong frozen food category.

 “We know that British provenance is a key selling point in the US, so we are confident that the brand will be well received by US consumers based on the initial retailer feedback.”

 The new US Young’s ranges includes Wild Caught Cod Fillets in Beer Batter, Wild Caught Haddock Fillets in Beer Batter, Flipper Dippers and Crispy Battered Cod and Chips, Wild Caught Chunky Haddock Fillets in Light Crispy Batter and Wild Caught Chunky Cod Fillet Fingers in Light Tempura Batter.